Best flight hacks in 2022

 Roundtrip fares to Spain for $216?
 Not bad!

-During my Europe trip last fall, I used these features to find $15-40 fares for each leg of my journey.
-They led me to places like Valletta, Malta, and Krakow, Poland which weren’t initially on my radar.
+During one of my recent Europe trips, I used these features to find $15-40 fares for each leg of my journey.
+This led me to places like Valletta, Malta, and Krakow, Poland which weren’t initially on my radar.
 Now, they sure are!

 Using Skyscanner’s flexible searches is kind of like playing a game of roulette (but better!).
 As long as you’re flexible with your preferences, you’ll find the cheapest flights to anywhere in the world.
 So pack your bags and get to it!